 -

-November 27, 1923 Sycamore Board of Park Commissioners Elected and Park District Voted to be Formed
+November 27, 1923 Board of Park Commissioners Elected

 On November 27, 1923, the Sycamore Board of Park Commissioners was elected and the park district was voted to be formed.
 On Monday, December 3, 1923 Judge Pond in county court canvassed the election returns.
 A total of 1,500 votes had been cast with 812 being yes and 688 being no. It had passed by a margin of 8 percent.
 CLICK TO READ MORE